 6. Customer service.
 As a customer service advisor, you're the main point of contact for customers.
-Your duties may involve answering customer questions (face-to-face, over the phone or online), suggesting products to customers and providing information on how products work.
+Your duties may involve answering customer questions (faceto-face, over the phone or online), suggesting products to customers and providing information on how products work.

 7. Business analyst.
 Overall, the job of a business analyst is to help an organisation plan for the future.
 This involves understanding where the company is currently at, what its future needs may be and then creating solutions to meet these needs.
-This typically b.
+This typically adapted from glassdoor.co.uk b.
 Match the jobs with the requirements for the job seekers.